 Here you find a summary with basic recommendations regarding feeding phasmids.
 You can find more specific info and a useful tool to search suitable plants for your species in Food Plants.

 - Be aware that the food plants we offer our phasmids are substitutes for their natural food plants.
-Thus they might not really cover all their nutritional needs.
-This this might partially be compensated by offering them a wider range of food plants, if one has different suitable food plants at hand.
+Thus they might not cover all their nutritional needs.
+This might partially be compensated by offering them a wider range of food plants if one has different suitable food plants at hand.

 - Try out new food plants for your phasmids cultures.